MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: High-Accuracy Qubit-State Discrimination

 \subsection{CNN Design}

 We detail the architecture of the CNN discriminator (Fig. \ref{fig:fnn-transformer} (b)).

+\myparagraph{Input pre-processing} Because the raw multiplexed readout trace overlaps every qubit's response in both time and frequency, feeding it to the network unprocessed would waste model capacity on separating channels rather than discriminating states, so we isolate each qubit's channel before it reaches the CNN.
+To avoid depending on nominal hardware specifications, we calibrate this separation once per setup, picking for every qubit $i$ the demodulation frequency $f_i^{*} = \arg\max_{f} |S_1(f) - S_0(f)|$ that maximizes the spectral separation between its ground- and excited-state magnitude spectra.
+Using these fixed frequencies, each channel is then downconverted to baseband and low-pass filtered to suppress out-of-band noise and inter-channel interference, and decimated to shrink the memory footprint, before being stacked into a tensor $X \in \mathbb{R}^{T\times N \times 2}$ across $N$ qubits' I/Q components.
+We evaluated several filter and decimation configurations for this pipeline and found accuracy relatively insensitive to the exact choice, so we treat them as tunable rather than fixed parameters.

-\myparagraph{Architecture} The input section of the model uses two strided convolutional layers (kernel size 3, stride 2) to perform simultaneous temporal downsampling and feature extraction; replacing traditional pooling with learnable downsampling ensures the network determines the optimal way to compress the sequence rather than discarding signal nuances arbitrarily, while small kernels keep parameter count minimal for hardware-constrained deployment.
-A residual block then refines the representation by learning incremental corrections, capturing subtle cross-channel effects such as measurement crosstalk without distorting the dominant per-qubit features, a particularly natural fit here, since the upstream signal processing (demodulation, filtering, decimation) has already established a strong discriminative structure that the residual branch merely needs to correct rather than learn from scratch.
-Then, global average pooling collapses the temporal dimension into a fixed-length vector, improving robustness to temporal shifts in the readout pulse while avoiding the parameter overhead of fully connected layers over flattened features.
-Finally, five independent sigmoid output neurons, one per qubit, produce binary predictions under a multi-label formulation that scales output dimensionality linearly with qubit count rather than exponentially, with inter-qubit correlations still implicitly captured through the shared convolutional trunk.
+\myparagraph{Architecture} Because the FPGA controller operates under a strict latency and resource budget (\S~\ref{evaluation:discrimination}), we favor a compact, largely convolutional design over deeper or fully-connected alternatives; across the several such lightweight variants we evaluated, differences in discrimination accuracy were small, so we describe the configuration used throughout our evaluation (Fig.~\ref{fig:fnn-transformer}~(b)).
+The preprocessed tensor is first reshaped into a multi-channel representation, with each qubit's I/Q components mapped to its own channel, and passed through an input section of two strided convolutional layers (kernel size 3, stride 2); replacing pooling with strided, learnable downsampling lets the network decide how to compress the sequence rather than discarding signal nuances arbitrarily, while the small kernels keep the parameter count low.
+Since the upstream signal processing has already surfaced much of the discriminative structure, a single residual block is enough to refine it further, learning incremental corrections that capture subtle cross-channel effects such as measurement crosstalk without distorting the dominant per-qubit features.
+To keep the model compact and robust to temporal shifts in the readout pulse rather than relying on parameter-heavy fully connected layers over flattened features, global average pooling then collapses the temporal dimension into a fixed-length vector.
+Finally, so that the output scales linearly rather than exponentially with the number of qubits while still implicitly capturing inter-qubit correlations through the shared convolutional trunk, five independent sigmoid neurons (one per qubit) produce binary predictions under a multi-label formulation.